Court rules in favor of asylum seekers, against Trump policy

 The ruling is the latest legal setback for the White House on immigration.
 Last month, a judge in San Francisco ordered a halt to a policy that prevented those entering illegally from Mexico from seeking asylum.

-The policy at the center Wednesday’s ruling sought to limit the ability of immigrants to fight expedited deportation by narrowing the grounds for claiming “credible fear” if they returned home, the first step in a long asylum process.
+The policy at the center of Wednesday’s ruling sought to limit the ability of immigrants to fight expedited deportation by narrowing the grounds for claiming “credible fear” if they returned home, the first step in a long asylum process.
+Thousands of people have traveled in caravans this year toward the southern U.S. border to escape gang violence and poverty in Honduras and El Salvador.

 The policy was challenged in a District of Columbia lawsuit brought by a dozen adults and children.
 U.S. Judge Emmet Sullivan said in a 107-page opinion the policy violated both immigration and administrative law.